fsantanna/pingus/ceu/README.md

 **How common are Signalling Mechanisms?**

-The implementation in Céu uses 39 events internal communication defined in 23 files with over 200 invocations of `emit` and `await` spread over 50 files.
+The implementation in Céu uses 39 events for internal communication defined in 23 files with over 200 invocations of `emit` and `await` spread in over 50 files.

-Internal events are used for resizing entities, broadcasting update and draw requests, pausing parts of the game, triggering a new pingu actions, signalling collisions, signalling UI interactions, among many others.
+Internal events are used for resizing entities, broadcasting update and draw requests, pausing parts of the game, triggering new pingu actions, signalling collisions, signalling UI interactions, among many others cases.
 </div>

 [boost_signal]:http://www.boost.org/doc/libs/1_60_0/doc/html/signals2.html